mit-crpg/OpenMOC/docs/source/usersguide/input.rst

   - 'Nu Fission XS'
   - 'Chi'

+To better understand the necessary HDF file structure, it may be useful to visualize the ``OpenMOC/sample-input/c5g7-materials.h5`` HDF5 file using the HDFView_ graphical tool.
 The following code snippet illustrates the use of the h5py_ Python HDF5 interface to write an HDF5 file with material cross-section data adhering to the standard expected by the ``openmoc.materialize`` module:

 .. code-block:: python